MIT cuts collaborations with Chinese tech firms Huawei, ZTE

-“MIT is not accepting new engagements or renewing existing ones with Huawei and ZTE or their respective subsidiaries due to federal investigations regarding violations of sanction restrictions”, Maria Zuber, MIT’s vice president for research, said in a statement.
+"MIT is not accepting new engagements or renewing existing ones with Huawei and ZTE or their respective subsidiaries due to federal investigations regarding violations of sanction restrictions", Maria Zuber, MIT's vice president for research, said in a statement bit.ly/2K528XI.

 Reporting by Kanishka Singh in Bengaluru; Editing by Rashmi Aich